CampaignChain/campaignchain-docs/package/campaignchain_facebook.rst

 - Schedule a message to automatically post it on Facebook at a given date and time
 - Assign a responsible person to a Facebook message
+- Track the customer journey from an included link to the Location of a connected Channel (e.g. a Website page)
 - Once a Facebook update was posted, regularly collect statistical data about likes and comments